felimomo/Walleye-Revised-Paper/fisheries.md

 *Trophy fishing utility ({ref}`fig:policies`, right column)*.
 As previously pointed out, in this scenario we observe a marked advantage for 2RL with respect to all other policies in terms of utility obtained.
-This improved performance is associated with the fishing pulses performed by 2RL ({ref}`fig:eps-um3`).
+Examining {ref}`fig:eps-um3` we may see that  2RL used a pulsed harvesting strategy, with short bursts of high exploitation rates, followed by periods of no harvests.
+This behaviour can be contrasted with all other optimized policies we tested, which have exploitation rates that remain relatively stable over time (see {ref}`fig:eps-um3`, right column).
 While the increase of exploitation rate with respect to mean weight by the 2RL policy ({ref}`fig:policies`) is clear, this policy has a highly non-intuitive property of decreasing exploitation with increasing biomass at high biomasses.
 To understand the behavior of the 2RL policy, and its difference with respect to other policies we display a zoom into the same time-series in {ref}`fig:eps-um3-zoom`, together with the times of large recruitment years.
 Here we see that, by avoiding fishing in the years subsequent to a recruitment pulse, the 2RL agent is able to perform a large fishing pulse ($U\approx0.75$) on a population with high biomass and mean weight (with the class of the fishing pulse at $t\approx 320$ being about 10-15 years old at the time of the pulse).
 In contrast, the other optimized policies have relatively stable fishing mortalities over time, with little response to large year classes.
-Because of this, our results suggest that in cases where there is a strong age-dependence on utility, managers face a trade-off between policy stability and long-term expected utility.

-In {ref}`fig:aftermath` we display the reponse of each optimized policy (in each of the utility scenarios) in the aftermath of a large recruitment year.
+In {ref}`fig:aftermath` we display the reponse of each optimized policy (in each of the utility scenarios) following a large recruitment year.
-Right after the large recruitment year there is a dip in both the observed mean weight as well as the observed stock biomass.
+Immediately after the large recruitment year there is a dip in both the observed mean weight as well as the observed stock biomass.
 The latter is due to the fact that survey vulnerability at-age is low for small age classes ({ref}`fig:at-age`).
-Similarly, the pronounced dip in mean weight at $t\approx5$ (rather than the dip being at $t=0$) is explained by the age-sensitivity of surveys.
+Similarly, the pronounced dip in mean weight at $t\approx5$ (rather than the dip being at $t=0$) is explained by the survey vulnerability at-age schedule.
 In this plot, we observe that the 2RL fishing pulse in the trophy fishing scenario (right column) happens approximately between timesteps 8 and 15, around the age at which the large recruitment generation starts generating utility.

 ```{figure} figures/policies-nores.jpeg